Makefile is Awesome

 Jokes aside, the simplicity of how GNU Make solves complex dependency chains and decides what should be built, is awesome.

-Influenced by a work pal in our Go codebase, I started to enjoy with Make:
+Motivated by a work pal in our Go codebase, I started to enjoy with Make:

 - Seamless integration with shell.